-This website is current as of June 15, 2018.In progress are trials of disease-resistant, cold-hardy grape cultivars grown under "no-spray" conditions in Eastern Connecticut to determine which cultivars are best suited for no-spray, or Organic cultivation.
+This website is current as of July 7, 2018.In progress are trials of disease-resistant, cold-hardy grape cultivars grown under "no-spray" conditions in Eastern Connecticut to determine which cultivars are best suited for no-spray, or Organic cultivation in this part of the Northeast.

 Grape cultivars of interest are those for jam, juice, table, freezing, storage, and wine.